Office of International Programs

-- Students with a 17-Month OPT Extension – An additional 30 days is provided, limiting unemployment to a combined total maximum of 120 days during the 27-month OPT period.
+- Students with a 24-Month OPT Extension – An additional 60 days is provided, limiting unemployment to a combined total maximum of 150 days during the 24-month OPT period.

 Students should report all periods of employment to avoid unnecessary accrual of unemployment days.

 Students participating in OPT are required to report any change of official name, address, employer name and address, and change of employment status within 10 days of each change.
-Students participating in 17-Month OPT extension must also submit validation reports 6 months and 12 months after the start of the extension period.
+Students participating in 24-Month OPT extension must also submit validation reports six months and 12 months after the start of the extension period.
 Failure to fulfill all reporting requirements may result in termination of F-1 status.
-Refer to the OPT Guide for reporting instructions.

 International Travel During OPT